Updated on

 • Living alone or lack of a support system

-Note: A risk diagnosis is not evidenced by signs and symptoms as the problem has not yet occurred and the goal of nursing interventions is aimed at prevention.
+A risk diagnosis is not evidenced by signs and symptoms, as the problem has not occurred yet, and nursing interventions are directed at prevention.

-Expected Outcomes:
+Expected outcomes:

-• Patient will remain safe from suicide or self-injury
+• Patient will remain safe from suicide or self-injury.

-• Patient will identify factors contributing to thoughts of suicide
+• Patient will identify factors contributing to thoughts of suicide.

-• Patient will participate in therapy sessions and willingly attempt to change depression symptoms
+• Patient will participate in therapy sessions and willingly attempt to change depression symptoms.

 Assessment: